-- PPAs and the Government of Kenya Letter of Support are governed by Kenyan law. - Kenya is a party to the Convention on the Settlement of Investment Disputes between States and Nationals of other States, 1965 (ICSID Convention) and the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 1958 (New York Convention).
-Arbitral awards obtained under the ICSID Convention, but do not require registration to be enforceable.
+- PPAs and the Government of Kenya Letter of Support are governed by Kenyan law. - Kenya is a party to the Convention on the Settlement of Investment Disputes between awards obtained under the ICSID Convention, but do not require registration to be enforceable.
 All other awards will be enforceable under the New York Convention upon registration with the High Court.
 However, enforcement of awards obtained under the New York Convention may be subject to further challenge under section 37 of the Arbitration Act, which has similar and additional grounds as Article V of the New York Convention.